-The comprehensive plan in a final draft form was presented at a joint public hearing on XX/XX/2020 prior to adoption by the three communitie's governing bodies.
-Adoption resolutions are provided in the Appendix or are available at these URLs:
+The comprehensive plan was presented at public hearings in December 2020, prior to adoption by the three communities' governing bodies.
+Adoption resolutions are provided in the Appendix.

 Why action is important

 - There are costs to making changes (time, money, effort), but also potential costs to doing nothing (citizen resentment, declining property values, less tax revenue and overall decline). - Citizens expressed a need for change in the four Key Issue areas, and are expecting follow-through. - The communities can best ensure their future viability by diligently undertaking the improvements outlined in this implementable plan.